Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/README.md

 Hands-on labs are sets of step-by-step guides that are designed to help you learn how to use key Windows Azure services and features.
 Each Lab provides instructions to guide you through the process of developing a complete application.

-In this hands-on lab, you will explore the basic elements of a Windows Azure service by creating a simple GuestBook application that demonstrates many features of Windows Azure, including web and worker roles, blob storage, table storage, and queues.
+In this hands-on lab, you will create a new virtual network and then a new Windows Server 2012 virtual machine from a gallery image using the Windows Azure PowerShell Cmdlets.

 > **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.